jennalandy/gridsemble_PAPER/README.md

 - `symmetric_test_random.R`
 - `asymmetric_test_random.R`
+- `cod_based_test_random.R`
 - `get_random_grid.R`: functions to construct grids for a random search.

 **Scripts sourced by the above**

-- `test.R`: defines wrapper function to run a simulation study given a data generating function.
+- `test.R`: defines wrapper functions to run simulation study given a data generating function.
 - `evaluate.R`: functions to compute metrics given fdr estimates and ground truth.
 - `simulate.R`: functions to simulate each type of data.
 - `utils.R`: other utility functions.

 ### Experimental Application

-Our experimental application relies on the Platinum Spike dataset$^1$.
-We use [quarto](https://quarto.org/) documents which can be edited and run within RStudio, Jupyter Lab, or Visual Studio Code.
+Our experimental application relies on the Platinum Spike dataset<sup>1</sup>.
+We use [quarto](https://quarto.org/) documents which can be edited and run with RStudio, Jupyter Lab, or Visual Studio Code.

 **Notebooks**